Taming Holiday Overload: 4 Stress-Relieving Poses

 A grounding pose, this gentle supported twist calms both the body and the mind.
 It also massages the abdominal organs, encouraging the flow of fresh blood to the digestive system.

-As you surrender into the pose, sense yourself yielding into the support of the earth beneath you.
-Observe the gradual unwinding of your softly spiraled spine and notice the subtle shifts of your breath.
-Rest here for 8-10 breaths before switching sides.
+4) As you settle into the pose, visualize yourself yielding into the support of the earth.
+Observe the gradual unwinding of your spiraled spine and notice any subtle shifts of your breath.
+Rest here for 20 breaths.
+Be sure to repeat on the opposite side.

-To exit the pose, inhale your knees back to center.
-Hug both knees to your chest and gently rock side to side a few times.
-Next, place your feet down, allowing your knees to gently knock together.
-Place your hands on your belly and take 3-4 deep breaths, acknowledging a sense of peace and groundedness.
+5) To exit the pose, mindfully bring your knees back to center and into your chest.
+Hugging your knees, slowly rock side to side a few times.
+Place your feet wide on your mat and allow your knees to gently knock together.
+Rest your hands on your belly and take three deep breaths, acknowledging a sense of peace and groundedness.

 4) Side-Lying Corpse Pose (Savasana variation)

+If you are only going to do one of these poses, this would be my pick.
 Side-Lying Savasana is especially effective at relieving fatigue.
-If you need help with digestion, lie on the left to encourage the natural flow of waste through the intestines.
+To aid with digestion, lie on the left to encourage the natural flow of waste through the intestines.

-Taking time to relax, even if only a few minutes, will do wonders for your body, mind and spirit so you’ll have the energy to complete all the things on your list.
-Happy holidays!
+Taking time to relax, even if only a few minutes, will do wonders for your body, mind and spirit.
+It can also help you recharge so you have the stamina to tackle all the things on your holiday to-do list.